harishkumar59/caption_generator3/README.md

 # AI Caption generator

-##genreate best caption generator in one click
+## Genreate best caption generator in one click

 ## Getting started
 To create a new project, you go to `/paths`, choose from our list of Paths, and then use Cursor's Composer feature to quickly scaffold your project!